Closed-Loop Control in Networked Control Systems 2023w [CLC 2023w]

 A significant part of all software is developed for technical embedded applications, e.g. for cars, planes, production plants, machine tools, robots etc. These applications differ from desktop software in that way that the software uses also sensor signals as inputs and sends control signals to actuators (e.g. motors or valves) as outputs.
 These outputs have an influence on the sensor signals again, therefore we speak of “closed-loop control”.
 Closed-loop control requires special algorithms (controllers) and design methods to avoid damages or injuries due to instability.

 The lecture builds on the knowledge from “Systemorientierte Informatik” and concentrates on state-of-the-art controllers and practical aspects like the realization of controllers in industry-standard PLCs and microcontrollers.
 One further main focus lies on network issues, because nearly all modern control loops include network transmissions for sensor or actuator signals.
 Transmission delays or packet losses may have critical consequences for the control loop stability.
-Also related topics like process identification (modeling), robustness, adaptive control, and safety will be touched.
+Also related topics like stability, robustness, adaptive control, and safety will be touched.

 In the labs, the participants solve control design tasks using simulation tools like Matlab/Simulink (the dominant tool for engineers both in industrial practice and science) and Plexe (a tool specialized on control loop tests for cooperative vehicles).
 These excercises shall give the students a practical feeling for typical problems and solutions in controller design due to own hands-on experience.